fr33k3v1n0/LoveCTF/Reverse/Love_game.md

 # chall Name: love game

-we are given this python script i thing a made some modification, to simplify  the script
+we are given this python script i think a made some modification, to simplify  the script
 ```python
 flag = 'REDACTED'